SilkRose/Pony/stories/shower-coffee/shower-coffee.md

 Twilight answers, "I like my showers warm, but not too hot.
 And I saw Spike leaving the bathroom with a cup of coffee, I asked him about it, and he told me about shower coffee."

-All five other ponies seemed satisfied.
+All five other ponies seem satisfied.

 Twilight says, "Now, let's get to why we are actually here."